sasuke-ss1/CS6910/Assignment-1/Readme.md

 We made a ``` sweep.yml ``` file to specify all the parameters for wandb and then we defined a ``` train_wb() ``` function which is used by wandb for hyperparameter search.

-I first tried using the grid search strategy for wandb but quickly realized that it has exponential time complexity and it will take forever to run through all the possible choices of hyperparameters, so from there after analyzing the results of the grid search I reduced my hyperparameter search space and used bayesian search strategy.
+I initially tried using the grid search strategy for wandb but quickly realized that it has exponential time complexity and will take a very long time to go through all the options for hyperparameters.
+As a result, I reduced my hyperparameter search space and used the bayesian search strategy after looking at the grid search results.

 I choose bayesian because it actually considers the past history of hyperparameters(prior) selected before selecting the new set of hyperparameters.